Vail Film Fest 101: 6 ways to get the most out of the festival

 This year, the festival's women-in-film panel will focus on "Getting from script to screen," centering around the panelists' personal creative filmmaking journeys.
 They'll share their experiences, tips on the movie industry and will participate in an audience Q&A session afterward.

-Also on Saturday is a free storytelling workshop, led by Colorado director Diane Bell, for those who have creative projects in their heads and hearts, but don't quite know how to get them out.
+Also on Saturday is a free storytelling workshop, led by Colorado director Diane Bell, for those who have projects in their heads and hearts, but don't know how to get them out.

 Both events are a great chance to get advice straight from the experts.